nextcloud/documentation/developer_manual/tutorial.rst

     require '/apps/apptemplateadvanced/db/itemmapper.php';

-Remember : for it to be autoloaded, the itemmapper.php file needs to be stored in the /apps/apptemplateadvanced/db/ folder.
+Remember : for it to be autoloaded, the itemmapper.php file needs to either be stored in the /apps/apptemplateadvanced/db/ folder, or adjust its namespace according to the folder it's stored in.

 Dependency Injection
 --------------------